Alert-Wang/qxzc/README.md

 ### Introduction

-A network crawler from https://www.sge.com.cn
+A web crawler from https://www.sge.com.cn

 there 2 runner in this project:
 - meta: for crawling the relatioship between date and url.
-- main: from downloading the data from the specific url in meta.
+- main: downloading the data from the specific url in meta.

 init/hist/live mode share same cmd, and recovery mode would need -f in some time as ypu need.